 Your voice in The Pivot

-Here's how to submit your proposal for our upcoming edition of The Pivot.
+Submit your proposal for the upcoming edition of The Pivot.

-The Pivot is AMOSSHE's online publication for Student Services professionals to come together to create meaningful change within the sector.
-It looks to its members organisations to share their knowledge and discuss key issues to strengthen the sector's collective voice.
-With this platform, we invite fresh ideas and perspectives to influence our sector and to inspire progress across providers.
+The Pivot is AMOSSHE's online magazine for Student Services professionals to come together to create meaningful change within the sector.
+Its member organisations share their knowledge and discuss key issues to strengthen the sector's collective voice.
+The platform invites fresh ideas and perspectives to influence our sector and to inspire progress across providers.

 Who can submit a proposal?